gierdo/neoai.nvim/README.md

 To install NeoAI, you can use your favorite plugin manager.
-For example, with vim-plug, add the following line to your `init.vim` or `.vimrc`, note that it also requires the [nui](https://github.com/MunifTanjim/nui.nvim) dependency and curl installed on the system:
+For example, with vim-plug, add the following line to your `init.vim` or `.vimrc`, note that it also requires the [nui](https://github.com/MunifTanjim/nui.nvim) dependency and curl installed on the system, as well as [`baleia`](https://github.com/m00qek/baleia.nvim) for ansi-coloured AI output:

 ```
 Plug 'MunifTanjim/nui.nvim'
 Plug 'gierdo/neoai.nvim'
+Plug 'm00qek/baleia.nvim'
 ```

 Then run `:PlugInstall` to install the plugins.